gitlabhq/omnibus-gitlab/doc/settings/database.md

 ```

 ### Upgrading a GitLab HA cluster
-If you are setup your GitLab instance per the [GitLab HA documentation](https://docs.gitlab.com/ee/administration/high_availability/database.html), upgrade the database server last.
+If you have setup your GitLab instance per the [GitLab HA documentation](https://docs.gitlab.com/ee/administration/high_availability/database.html), upgrade the database server last.
 It should not be necessary to perform any other extra steps.

 You do not need to run `pg-upgrade` on any node besides the database node, but they should be updated to the latest version of GitLab before the database is updated.

 #### Troubleshooting upgrades in an HA cluster

-* If at some point, PostgreSQL had been running on a node before upgrading to an HA setup, the old data directory may remain.
-This will cause `gitlab-ctl reconfigure` to downgrade the version of the PostgreSQL utilities it uses.
+* If at some point, the bundled PostgreSQL had been running on a node before upgrading to an HA setup, the old data directory may remain.
+This will cause `gitlab-ctl reconfigure` to downgrade the version of the PostgreSQL utilities it uses on that node.
 Move (or remove) the directory to prevent this:
   * `mv /var/opt/gitlab/postgresql/data/ /var/opt/gitlab/postgresql/data.$(date +%s)`

 ## Downgrade packaged PostgreSQL server